Regaining Swedish citizenship

 After the decision has been made

 The Swedish Migration Agency will send the decision to you.
-If you have become a Swedish citizen and wish to apply for a Swedish passport, you must apply to the police.
+If you have become a Swedish citizen and wish to apply for a Swedish passport, you must apply to a Swedish passport authority.